tayganr/lakehouse/modules/module01c.md

 ## 11. Data flow (Union - unionNewActive)

-[Union](https://docs.microsoft.com/azure/data-factory/data-flow-union) will combine rows from multiple data streams into one, with the SQL Union of those streams as the new output from the Union transformation.
+[Union](https://docs.microsoft.com/azure/data-factory/data-flow-union) will combine rows from multiple data streams into one.
 In this step, we will combine data from the incoming stream `changedRecords`, with stream `newRecords`.
 This will reflect active records (either those customers who exist in the dimension table but have had changes and/or net new customers).

 1. Click the **[+]** icon to the right of `changedRecords`, under **Multiple inputs/outputs** select **Union**